Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Town Square - Town Hall]**

 Talk to Corpse Kid.
-Then move to the **Witches' Shop**, ignoring the enemies.
+Then move to the Witches' Shop north from where you are.
+Enter the door to the shop ignoring the enemies.

 **[Town Square - Witches' Shop]**

-It's unlikely that you'll have anything to buy, so after the cutscene, immediately exit.
+It's unlikely that you'll have anything to buy so after the cutscene immediately exit.

 **[Town Square - Town Hall]**

-Run back to the fountain and wait for Corpse Kid to appear.
-Talk to Corpse Kid again, then enter the manhole
+Run back to the fountain and talk to Corpse Kid again.
+Then interact with the manhole, entering Hidden Place 1.

 **[Town Square - Hidden Place 1]**